Class 10 English Lesson 11 Solution – The Proposal | SEBA Assam

 Note – If you find any mistakes in this chapter, please let us know or correct them yourself while reading.
 Thank you!

-What is the main theme of “The Proposal”?
+Who is the author of the play “The Proposal”?

 Leave a Comment